Pan-Fried Potatoes Recipe

 I think these fried potatoes are worthy of a blog post because they’re super cheap, modifiable, and appropriate not only for breakfast or lunch, but also for a quick throw-together meal for one.
 Hearty, unfussy, and nourishing.
+A use-what-you-already-have sort of meal.
 Please feel free to add your own ideas below!

-Heat oil in a large frying pan over medium-high heat.
+- Heat oil in a large frying pan over medium-high heat.
 Add onions and then potatoes.
-Cook for about four to five minutes on one side, then flip over to brown the other side.
+Cook for about 4 to 5 minutes on one side, then flip over to brown the other side.
 Stir potatoes to avoid burning, and to ensure even cooking.
 Add a bit more oil to the pan, if necessary.
 Season with salt and pepper.